linkeddatalayouts/linkeddatalayouts.github.io/_pages/layouts.md

 Each `lidl:Attribute` instance SHOULD specify the sub-element's order and count with respect to its containing `lidl:Composite`.

-If a `lidl:Attribute` instance does not specify the sub-element's order, a LiDL engine will continue to consume sub-elements of the specified layout until the next in order attribute of the containing `lidl:Composite` layout is matched.
+If a `lidl:Attribute` instance does not specify the sub-element's count, a LiDL engine will continue to consume sub-elements of the specified layout until the next in order `lidl:Attribute` of the containing `lidl:Composite` layout is encountered.
 {: .notice--info}

 ```